circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 - `GOOGLE_COMPUTE_ZONE`: the default [compute zone](https://cloud.google.com/compute/docs/regions-zones/)

 ### Setting Up a Job Step to Decode Credentials
-Once the `GOOGLE_AUTH` environment variable has been saved to your project, it will be readily available for use in the steps of your job's primary container.
+Once the `GCLOUD_SERVICE_KEY` environment variable has been saved to your project, it will be readily available for use in the steps of your job's primary container.

 **config.yml**